Huawei-CPLLab/PyDSL/README.md

-# Python-to-MLIR compiler
+# PyDSL: A Python to MLIR Compiler

 ## Background

 This project aims to provide an interface between Python and MLIR with the following design goals:
-- Simple: The project should be easy to maintain with a thin layer of translation
+- Simple: The project should be easy to maintain with a thin layer of translation.
 - Reliable: The project needs to have a healthy amount of maintenance and contributors, such that we can rely on the project in the long run.
 Alternatively, we need to have full control over the project.
 - Pythonic: The syntax for as much of the API as possible should be legal Python, as well as concise as a precise language permits.
-    - This is motivated by the fact that much of the machine learning community uses Python
+    - This is motivated by the fact that much of the machine learning community uses Python.
 - Domain-specific: The aim is to use the language to write a specific class of difficult-to-optimize algorithms such as LU and Jacobi and exploit MLIR's tools to optimize them.

 Simplicity and being Pythonic are conflicting goals.
-Thus, we have to aim for a very strict subset of Python that enforces static typing, disallow variables modified within a scope to be used outside of it,
+Thus, we have to aim for a very strict subset of Python that enforces static typing and to disallow variables modified within a scope to be used outside of it.

-We are motivated to create this project in-house because existing third-party tools do not meet the above requirements:
-- Nelli/mlir-python-extras does not meet the simplicity requirement.
-As of 01/16/2024, it contains roughly 8000 lines of code.
-It has only one active contributor and there is no plan to integrate the project as part of the official MLIR upstream.

 ## Build Instructions